Search results

 Other

-15 April 2024: A new exhibition draws on objects and records from the British Civil Wars to the present day to explore how William Shakespeare’s famous plays have shaped attitudes about soldiers and the Army, and given new meaning to war and its consequences.
+15 April 2024: A new exhibition drawing on material from the British Civil Wars to the present day explores how Shakespeare’s work has shaped attitudes towards soldiers, and given new meaning to war and its consequences.

 Officers and non-commissioned officers of the 2nd Devonshire Regiment, Wuutho, Burma, 1891